We allow admins to both create collections to organize files or upload stand-alone files.

 Allow members to invite external users to this collection allows all users to follow the steps outlined in the External users section.
 This can only be activated by admins.

-Allow weblink provides a public access weblink, so anyone who sees this link will be able to view the collections.
+Allow anonymous users to access this collection provides a public access weblink, so anyone who sees this link will be able to view the collections.

 Social Media icons appear as an option when sharing from the add-in.
 Click an icon to share a collection to Facebook, LinkedIn or Twitter.